Addressing Climate Change (Initiatives based on TCFD Recommendations)

 (Targeted sectors: Electric utilities, oil and gas, coal, steel, automotive (OEM and suppliers), maritime transportation, aviation, cement, and chemicals)

-• Acute risks: We analyze damage to assets and business stagnation associated with changes in natural disasters caused by temperature increases.
+• Acute risks: We analyze damage to assets, business stagnation associated with changes in natural disasters caused by temperature increases.

-• Chronic risks: We analyze asset deterioration and impact on labor force reductions associated with temperature increases.
+• Chronic risks: We analyze asset deterioration, labor capacity reductions, and other impacts associated with temperature increases.

 Implications

-• While the cumulative increase in credit costs by 2050 is approximately JPY 1,910 billion under the Net Zero 2050 scenario and may have a certain level of financial impact in the medium to long term, the impact on Mizuho’s short-term financial soundness will be limited.
+• The cumulative increase in credit costs by 2050 is approximately JPY 1,910 billion under the Net Zero 2050 scenario.
+This increase may have a certain level of financial impact in the medium to long term, but the impact on Mizuho’s short-term financial soundness will be limited.

 Risk management

-• Based on the Basic Policy for Climate-related Risk Management, we recognized and assessed risks related to materiality.
-For material risks, we identify and manage quantitative impact through scenario analysis, credit risk assessment.
+• Based on the Basic Policy for Climate-related Risk Management, we recognized risks and assessed risks related to materiality.
+For material risks, we identify and manage quantitative impacts through scenario analysis and credit risk assessments.

 • Risk control in carbon-related sectors:

 • We have established a risk control framework to assess and monitor the degree of risks for each client along two axes — (1) the client's sector and (2) the status of the client's transition risk responses.
-(We are planning to add GHG emissions reduction performance, alignment of targets and results with the 1.5℃ pathway, and other assessment criteria to axis (2).)
+(We added GHG emissions reduction performance and alignment of targets and results with the 1.5℃ pathway to axis (2).)

 • We control exposure in high-risk areas by promoting transition through engagement and assistance.

-• We have established and operate the Environmental and Social Management Policy for Financing and Investment Activity.
-The following aspects of the Policy were revised in March 2024: Made revisions to some policies (human rights issues, weapons and arms, coal-fired power generation) and added specific sectors (woody biomass power generation, mining, fisheries and aquaculture).
+• We have established and operate the Environmental and Social Management Policy for Financial Activities*(ES Policy).
+The following aspects of the ES Policy were revised in February 2025:

 Metrics and targets